alicialwilliams/challenge-multiplication-table-alicialwilliams/README.md

 _(Before planning I had to review nested loops in tables vs divs.
 I choose to work with table data because it was easier to manipulate the columns, rows, and the x-factor with conditionals.
 But I ran into an issue with starting the index at 0 and integrating the "x".
 I sought help and lead in the right direction with putting simple math in the conditional statements.

-It may have been easier to set the output to an empty array as opposed to an empty string for user input boxes to manipulate rows of columns of different sizes.    )_
+It may have been easier to set the output to an empty array as opposed to an empty string for user input boxes to manipulate rows of columns of different sizes.

+I ws able to find tons of rsources on the hover color effect in css but had an issue with over shooting the top and bottom of the table.
+Played with the pixel size but results worse or same result.
+Will have to do more research.   )_